cnabio/duffle/README.md

     ```

     *Notes:*
+    * To build and install bundles, you need access to a Docker engine - it can be Docker for Mac, Docker for Windows, Docker on Linux, or a remote Docker engine.
+Duffle uses the Docker engine to build the invocation images, as well as for running actions inside invocation images.
+    * Duffle has a driver architecture for different ways of executing actions inside invocation images, and more drivers will be available in the future.
     * Learn more about what a bundle is and its components [here](https://github.com/deislabs/cnab-spec/blob/master/100-CNAB.md).
     * Get a feel for what CNAB bundles look like by referencing the [bundles repo](https://github.com/deislabs/bundles) on github.